 The two housing "pods", called the west wing and east wing, house a total of 64 guests (32 each).
-Each wing has 8 bedrooms, with 4 beds.
+Each wing has 8 bedrooms, with two bunk beds in each room (4 sleep surfaces per room).
 There are also a total of 4 bathrooms w/showers in each wing.
 All bedrooms include pillows and blankets.

 Bethany was built in 1962, with the purpose of providing the site with a large, guest-friendly retreat facility.
 The architect modeled the building's octagonal pods after Galilee's historic south porch.
 Bethany was built on the land that was previously the Case family boathouse and the site's craft shop.
 The large meeting area included a glass fireplace that stood in the center of the building.
 This was taken out some 20 years later to make the area more beneficial to large groups and programming.